Generative AI Engineer Career Path — Roadmap, Skills & Interview Prep 2026

 Market Demand

-Section titled “Industry Growth”- 135% growth in GenAI engineering roles (2024–2026)
+Section titled “Industry Growth (industry estimates, as of Q1 2026)”- 135% growth in GenAI engineering roles (2024–2026)

 - 4.8 million unfilled AI/ML positions globally